 Bariloche, located at the northern edge of Patagonia, is one of Argentina and South America’s top travel destinations.
-This beautiful town situated on the shores of several different lakes and surrounded by mountains is a nature-lover’s dream.
-The area feels like a dream, an oasis in the otherwise desolate Patagonian steppe.
-Bariloche has a perfect location surrounded by stunning mountains and serene lakes.
-It serves as a gateway to dozens and dozens of adventures within the area.
+This beautiful town is situated on the shores of several different lakes and surrounded by mountains.
+It is a nature-lover’s dream.
+The area feels like a mirage, a lush oasis in the otherwise desolate Patagonian steppe.
+With its stunning mountains and serene lakes, Bariloche is a perfect destination for both adventure-lovers and those looking for something a little more peaceful.

 How To Get To Bariloche